 REST scripting example:

 Analysis using bins requires a projected coordinate system.
-When aggregating layers into bins, it is required that the input layer or processing extent (processSR) has a projected coordinate system.
-At 10.5.1, 10.6, and 10.6.1, if a projected coordinate system is not specified when running analysis the World Cylindrical Equal Area (wkid 54034) projection will be used.
+When aggregating layers into bins, the input layer or processing extent (processSR) must have a projected coordinate system.
+At 10.5.1, 10.6, and 10.6.1, if a projected coordinate system is not specified when running analysis, the World Cylindrical Equal Area (WKID 54034) projection will be used.
 At 10.7 or later, if a projected coordinate system is not specified when running analysis, a projection will be picked based on the extent of the data.